-In 2011 the American Littoral Society was awarded Clean Water Act [319(h)] funding from the New Jersey Department of Environmental Protection to Prioritize and implement targeted stormwater management strategies to reduce nutrient, pathogen, and sediment loading to Long Swamp Creek, Lower Toms River and Barnegat Bay.
+In 2011 the American Littoral Society was awarded Clean Water Act [319(h)] funding from the New Jersey Department of Environmental Protection to Prioritize and implement targeted stormwater management strategies to reduce water pollution (nutrient, pathogen, and sediment loading) to Long Swamp Creek, Lower Toms River and Barnegat Bay.

 Our Principal Investigator is Dr. Stephen Souza, President of Princeton Hydro, LLC.

 Barnegat Bay has been in recent serious ecological decline due to numerous factors including overdevelopment of its watershed lands.

 Studies have linked the decline in Barnegat Bay’s water quality and negative ecosystem impacts to multiple pollution sources including a recent USGS report which attributed pollution loads as: 22% Atmospheric Deposition (e.g. coal power plants & automobile emissions) 12% Groundwater Introduction and 66% from Land Use and Development (e.g. Stormwater runoff, non-point source “stormwater” pollution).

 In recent years, it has become evident that many existing stormwater basins are not functioning in a way that fully utilizes their pollution reduction potentiall and some are even adding to flooding conditions due to compacted soils that do not properly 'recharge' storm events into the ground .
 There are over 2,700 stormwater basins located in the Barnegat Bay watershed and the American Littoral Society is committed to researching and implementing innovative approaches to retrofit them to improve the health of the Bay.
 In essence, we are finding ways to "replumb" the bay and reduce runoff through "Green Infrastructure" techniques which also recharge greater quantities of stormwater.

 Over 3 years our Clean Water Project will: